Shared Ownership vs. Help to Buy: which one’s right for you?July 31, 2019 | Laura Whittle

 To be eligible, you will need to be in a position to afford a mortgage and have access to a minimum 5% deposit.
 The property you purchase must be a new-build home and cost no more than £600,000.

 It’s worth noting that the Help to Buy equity loan scheme is due to end in 2023, meaning shared ownership could become the main route to affordable home ownership.
-Demand in shared ownership is expected to increase by over 15,000 homes per year, to fill the gap left behind when the Help to Buy equity loan scheme finishes.
+Although there are different types of Help to Buy, the government one is the best.
+Demand for shared ownership is expected to increase by over 15,000 homes per year, to fill the gap left behind when the Help to Buy equity loan scheme and its benefits finish.

 How do the costs compare?